-The gifted attacker feels a switch abroad would be premature at this stage, and believes Brazil's national side is on the right track.Santos forward Neymar has stressed he has no intention of moving to Europe any time soon as he is happy with life at his current club.
+The gifted attacker feels a switch abroad would be premature at this stage, and believes Brazil's national side are on the right track

 The Brazil international is continually being linked with teams such as Barcelona, Real Madrid and Chelsea, but Neymar feels the time is not yet right to leave his native country for a foreign adventure.

 "I'm happy here in Brazil, I'm happy at Santos.
 I have a dream of playing in Europe, but it's still not the right moment," the forward told Reuters.

 The 20-year-old then went on to voice his disappointment with Brazil's disappointing 2011 Copa America campaign, and the Selecao's failure to win Olympic gold in London.